Chief Instructor • Master George Rego

 - IKA Weapons Qualified Certification (2004)

-George Rego Sensei (5th dan) is a Portuguese-American lifelong martial artist.
-Today he is widely recognized as one of the most prominent minds, masters, and practitioners in the art of Jukido Jujitsu.
-He is the author of the published book, The Founding of Jujutsu & Judo in America.
-As a direct private student of the founder of the the art, his mission as a martial artist is to personally personify and pass forward the highest possible expression of the art.
+George Rego Sensei (6th dan) is a Portuguese-American lifelong martial artist and is widely recognized as one of the most prominent minds, technicians, and practitioners in the art of Jukido Jujitsu.
+He is the author of the published book The Founding of Jujutsu & Judo in America.
+As a direct private student of the founder of the art, his mission as a martial artist has always been to personally embody and pass forward the highest possible expression of Jukido Jujitsu.

-Shortly after beginning his training under Shihan Paul Arel (founder) at the International Kokondo Association’s honbu dojo (world headquarters) as an eight year old child it was apparent to many high-level sensei that Rego was a prodigy with an striking combination of talent, an obsession with technical perfection, and a passionate curiosity for continuous improvement.
-In an exceedingly rare break from his own conservative tradition in awarding teaching authority, Shihan Arel granted IKA Instructor Certification to Rego when he was teenage shodan (1st degree black belt).
-This achievement made Rego the youngest person to ever be awarded a full teaching license in the Kokondo martial arts.
-For a considerable number of years he remained the youngest Jukido Jujitsu sensei in the world.
+Rego began training at the International Kokondo Association’s honbu dojo (world headquarters) under Shihan Paul Arel at the age of eight.
+From an early point in his development, it became apparent to many senior sensei that he possessed an uncommon combination of natural ability, an obsession with technical precision, and a deep curiosity for continual refinement.
+In an exceedingly rare departure from his traditionally conservative standards for awarding teaching authority, Shihan Arel granted IKA Instructor Certification to Rego while he was still a teenage shodan (1st degree black belt).
+This distinction made him the youngest individual ever awarded a full teaching license in the Kokondo martial arts, and for many years he remained the youngest Jukido Jujitsu sensei in the world.

-In studying this aspect of martial arts, for the purposes of both personal challenge and continuing education, — Rego became a multi-time champion in shiai (competition) and is recognized as a expert in the role of randori in Jukido Jujitsu.
-He is 7-time gold medalist in IKA shiai.
-Five of these gold medals being consecutive in the senior black belt division.
-He is only one of two lightweights in history to win the IKA Jukido Jujitsu Grand Championship (competition of black belt divisional champions, open weight).
-In 2010 at the IKA National Seminar in Seattle, Washington, Rego competed for the first time in several years in the 1st National Jukido Jujitsu Championship.
-He won the National Championship in the senior black belt division and secured his 7th and final gold medal in Jukido Jujitsu competition.
-In 2015, while in Louisiana, without any fanfare and very much on a whim, Rego Sensei decided to take part in the AAU National Freestyle Judo Championship.
-Although it was his first and only time competing in the freestyle judo format against experienced judo fighters and other grappling based martial artists (Brazilian Jiu-Jitsu, Sambo, Wrestling, and other jujitsu systems) he won and became the AAU National Freestyle Judo Champion in the Master’s Lightweight division.
-In this national championship he was undefeated and didn’t concede a single point in his fights.
-He utilized this experience to deepened his personal experience in this aspect of martial arts and to better understand the pros and cons of the strategy/tactics utilized by full-time sport-based grapplers.
+As part of his continued study of this dimension of martial arts, Rego became a multi-time champion in shiai competition and is widely regarded as an authority on the role of randori within Jukido Jujitsu.
+He is a seven-time IKA gold medalist, including five consecutive gold medals in the senior black belt division.
+He is also one of only two lightweights in history to win the IKA Jukido Jujitsu Grand Championship, an open-weight competition among black belt divisional champions.
+In 2010, at the IKA National Seminar in Seattle, Washington, Rego returned to competition after several years away and won the inaugural National Jukido Jujitsu Championship in the senior black belt division, securing his seventh and final gold medal.
+In 2015, while in Louisiana and largely on a whim, he entered the AAU National Freestyle Judo Championship—his first and only appearance in the freestyle judo format against seasoned competitors from judo, Brazilian jiu-jitsu, sambo, wrestling, and other grappling arts.
+Rego became AAU National Freestyle Judo Champion in the Masters Lightweight division undefeated, conceding no points throughout the tournament.
+He later incorporated the lessons of this experience into his teaching, refining his understanding of both the strengths and limitations of sport-based grappling systems.

-Sensei was the last person promoted to the rank of yondan (4th degree black belt) directly by the founder in 2008.
-In July of 2015 he was tested by the IKA’s board of masters and Kaicho Howard for the rank of godan (5th degree black belt) — an exceedingly rare event.
-After an exhaustive and comprehensive physical examination that in the words of one black belt, “was inspiring!” and in the words of another, “the most impressive display of martial arts I’ve ever seen!”— Rego was awarded the rank of godan and the title of “Master.”
-In the majority of Japanese martial arts “mastery” is officially recognized at 5th degree black belt.
-With this achievement Rego became one of only seven living sensei recognized as a master in the art of Jukido Jujitsu.
-Despite the title, Rego is the first to state, “There is always more learning to be had and higher levels of mastery to strive for.
+In 2008, Rego became the final individual personally promoted by the founder to the rank of yondan (4th degree black belt).
+In July 2015, he was tested by the IKA Board of Masters and Kaicho Howard for the rank of godan (5th degree black belt)—an exceedingly rare and demanding examination.
+Following an exhaustive evaluation described by one senior black belt as “inspiring” and by another as “the most impressive display of martial arts I’ve ever seen,” Rego was awarded the rank of godan and formally recognized with the title of “Master.”
+In most Japanese martial traditions, mastery is acknowledged at this level.
+With this promotion, Rego became one of only seven living individuals recognized as masters in the art of Jukido Jujitsu.
+Despite this distinction, he remains quick to emphasize that mastery is never final, often stating, “There is always more learning to be had and higher levels of mastery to strive for.
 Without this, titles and ranks mean nothing.
-One might be a master in mind and in body but must always have a white belt somewhere in the heart!”
+One might be a master in mind and body, but must always have a white belt somewhere in the heart.”

 “He is not afraid to see what he sees or challenge normalcy.
 He continues to see the truth, speak the truth and act on the truth.
 He refuses to offer false choices and doubts in the will to lead.
 He speaks with clarity and strategizes opportunities from near and far.
 He prepares and challenges the status quo while facilitating kuzushi with power, speed and control.
 When he aims for perfection he realizes that moving targets are around him.
 Kokondo is a weaker art when he is not leading.
 He is a Master technician, He is now Master George Rego.”